CrazierLattice/Guitar-Shop/README.md

-Guitar Shop using Angular, NodeJS & Express and MongoDB.
+# Guitar Shop using Angular, NodeJS & Express and MongoDB